Why you should think twice about making New Year's resolutions (and what to do instead)

 Why habits are better: “Write one page a day” or “walk 15 minutes per day” sounds (and is) much more manageable than “write a book” or “lose 30 pounds”.
 You’ll still get results – probably even better ones than if you’d committed to an abstract goal instead of a habit or process - minus the stress and overwhelm.

-So, what habits are you committing to in 2017?
+So, what habits are you committing to in the coming year?

 Three gym workouts per week?
 Starting every morning with 5 minutes of meditation?
 Adding greens to your post-workout smoothies?